muzi502/blog/source/_draft/2022-01-22-deploy-tanzu-k8s-cluster.md

 Tanzu Kubernetes Grid Service is the preferred way to consume Tanzu Kubernetes Grid in vSphere 7.0 environments.
 Alternatively you may deploy a non-integrated Tanzu Kubernetes Grid instance on vSphere 7.0.
-Note: To skip the prompts and directly deploy a non-integrated Tanzu Kubernetes Grid instance on vSphere 7.0, you can set the 'DEPLOY_TKG_ON_VSPHERE7' configuration variable to 'true'

-Do you want to configure vSphere with Tanzu? [y/N]: n Would you like to deploy a non-integrated Tanzu Kubernetes Grid management cluster on vSphere 7.0? [y/N]: y Deploying TKG management cluster on vSphere 7.0 ...
+Deploying TKG management cluster on vSphere 7.0 ...
 Identity Provider not configured.
 Some authentication features won't work.
-Checking if VSPHERE_CONTROL_PLANE_ENDPOINT 192.168.75.190 is already in use
+Checking if VSPHERE_CONTROL_PLANE_ENDPOINT 192.168.20.94 is already in use

 Setting up management cluster...
 Validating configuration...